 So in the first desired valuable box you may want to add the different sizes from XXXS to XXXL.
 In the second desired variable you may want to add the colours for example beige, blue and cream as shown in the screenshot below.

-STEP 3. go down to the bottom and click on the blue “create list of keywords” button and it will then generate a list of keywords for you. to save you time you can set it to add exact and broad match modified keyword parameters to the adverts so you can easily copy and paste them into Adwords.
+STEP 3.
+Go down to the bottom and click on the blue “create list of keywords” button.
+It will then generate a list of keywords for you.
+To save you time, you can set it to add exact and broad match modified keyword parameters to the adverts so you can easily copy and paste them into Google Ads.

 It will then generate you a huge list of different variations of your keywords as shown below.
 Just from the few variations that we added before it has generated 150 new keywords that are potentially a good fit for this account.

-At this point it may well be worth copying ad pasting this list into Adwords keyword planner to see which keywords have at least 1o searchers per month.
+At this point it may well be worth copying ad pasting this list into Google Ads keyword planner to see which keywords have at least 1o searches per month.
 Otherwise you are likely to create a huge number of keywords and adverts that have low search volume and are hardly ever shown.

-Where we found that around 94% of impressions came from keywords that contained 4 words or less.
-Compared to the 30% that most marketers have been taught.
-Making it virtually impossible to double your profits by making your account long tail that most marketers believed to be possible as they believe 70% of search traffic is long tail.
+We found that around 94% of impressions came from keywords that contained 4 words or less, compared to the 30% that most marketers have been taught.
+This makes it virtually impossible to double your profits by making your account long tail, as most marketers believed to be possible.

 When it came to my second point of argument, we found that 2.4% of conversions were generated by keywords that contained 4+ words in comparison to the 80%+ of conversions that were generated by the top 20% of keywords.
 So you would be 33X more effective by spending your time optimising these keywords as opposed to working on adding new long tail terms.

-Finally when analysing the data we saw that on average you would need to add 200 keywords that were 5 or more words long to generate 1 click per month on average, which would prove very difficult to manage and would consume a large amount of time for the very small increase that you would see.
+Finally, when analysing the data we saw that on average you would need to add 200 keywords of 5+ words in length to generate 1 click per month on average.
+That would prove very difficult to manage, and would consume a large amount of time for the very small increase in performance that you would see.

-If your account is lacking when it comes to mid to long tail keywords then using these tools, especially the search terms report is a really good quick way to pad out your keyword list with relevant new keywords that you know already perform well with your audience.
+If your account is lacking when it comes to mid to long tail keywords then using these tools.
+The search term report especially is a really good, quick, way to pad out your keyword list with relevant new keywords that you know already perform well with your audience.

 With this being such a controversial article I am interested in hearing other peoples views on the study and welcome some debate, though ask members to be respectful in doing so.